CartoDB/cartodb/doc/developer-center/import-api/guides/07-database-connectors.md

 Alternatively, you can use the Import API to connect to an external database.
 Your data from the external database is cached into a CARTO table by using the `connector` parameters.

-There are several types of database connectors that you can activate to your CARTO account.
+There are several types of database connectors available for Enterprise CARTO accounts.

 ### The MySQL Connector

 The MySQL Connector allows you to import data into a CARTO account as tables from a MySQL database.
-Note that **this connector is disabled by default** in the CARTO importer options.
-If you are interested in enabling it, [contact us](mailto:sales@carto.com) for details.

 You can use the MySQL Connector to: